dariusstan/intern-challenge/README.md

-* Yet Another Vulnerable Server
+# Another Vulnerable Server (for internship coding challenge).
-- Yet another vulnerable webserver (to learn XSS/SQLi/ injection).
 - Written using Python3, flask, and sqlite3 library
 - Relatively small code base should allow you to understand what is going on, and possibly fix vulnerabilities
 - *Hints*: